snowyPigeon/wee_little_practice_scripts/README.md

 # wee_little_practice_scripts
 A repo for small projects - supports hackathon and technical course challenges.

+## Regarding the Free Code Camp Challenges
+I wrote the solutions for these in Visual Studio Code and tested my code using the [Quokka extension](https://quokkajs.com/) with console.logs.

 ## caesarsCipher.js
 This is my solution for Free Code Camp's JavaScript Caesars Cipher.
 You can find the instructions here at [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher), as part of their JavaScript Algorithms and Data Structures Projects curriculum.

-I wrote this in Visual Studio Code and tested my code using the [Quokka extension](https://quokkajs.com/) with console.logs.
+## cashRegister.js
+This is my solution for Free Code Camp's JavaScript Cash Register.
+You can find the instructions here at [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register), as part of their JavaScript Algorithms and Data Structures Projects curriculum.

 ## ListSort.cs
 This is a C# program.cs file for a simple script to sort a list of names of bird species.
 This was for a Major League Hacking challenge in 2021.